-Coptic SCRIPTORIUM provides a platform for interdisciplinary and computational research in texts in the Coptic language, particularly the Sahidic dialect.
-As an open-source, open-access initiative, the SCRIPTORIUM technologies and corpus function as a collaborative environment for digital research by any scholars working in Coptic.
-It provides:
+Coptic SCRIPTORIUM is a platform for interdisciplinary and computational research in texts in the Coptic language, particularly the Sahidic dialect.
+As an open-source, open-access initiative, our technologies and corpus facilitate a collaborative environment for digital research for all scholars working in Coptic.
+We provide:

-NEW: Announcing a Digital Coptic workshop and symposium at Georgetown University, March 12-13, 2015.
+Join us at our Digital Coptic workshop and symposium at Georgetown University, March 12-13, 2015.
 The event is free and open to the public.
 Program and registration information is here.